salomellabres/openduck/README.md

 # Welcome to OpenDUck

 OpenDUck is an opensource implementation of Dynamic Undocking.
-Dynamic Undocking (DUck) is a particular application of steered molecular dynamics developed as a fast algorithm to calculate the work necessary to reach a quasi-bound state at which a certain netive contact is broken between the ligand and receptor.
+Dynamic Undocking (DUck) is a particular application of steered molecular dynamics developed as a fast algorithm to calculate the work necessary to reach a quasi-bound state at which a certain native contact is broken between the ligand and receptor.
 Due to its cheap and fast nature, DUck is mainly employed as a post-docking filter during virtual screening campaings.

 Ruiz-Carmona, S., Schmidtke, P., Luque, F. et al. Dynamic undocking and the quasi-bound state as tools for drug discovery.
 Nature Chem 9, 201–206 (2017). https://doi.org/10.1038/nchem.2660